jmount1992/jmount1992.github.io/_posts/2023-03-18-BuildingAStaticWebsite_Part1.md

 ## Jekyll

 Jekyll is one of many static site generators.
-However, Github pages utilises Jekyll and hence why we will be using it today.
+However, Github Pages utilises Jekyll and hence why we will be using it today.
 Jekyll uses the Ruby programming language, but don't worry, we don't need to actually write anything in Ruby.
-Jekyll takes in Markdown files (our content), plus Liquid, HTML, CSS, and Javascript templates to generate static websites.
+Jekyll takes in Markdown files (our content), plus templates consisting of Liquid, HTML, CSS, and Javascript to generate static websites.

 ## Ruby 101

 Ruby is a programming language.
 In the Ruby language you will hear a lot about Gems.
 Gems are reusable pieces of code.
-If you know Python or C/C++ you might think of these has modules or libraries.
+If you know Python or C/C++ you might think of these as modules or libraries.
 A Gemfile is a list of gems required by a project, similar to a Python requirements file or a C/C++ header file.
 There is a special Gem called *Bundler*.
 Bundler is like Python's pip, it is used to install a gemfile, but can also be used to execute Gems using the current environment (like a virtual environment).
-More info on Bundler and Gemfiles can be found in this [article](https://www.moncefbelyamani.com/the-beginner-s-guide-to-bundler-and-gemfiles/) written by Moncef Belyami.
+More info on Bundler and Gemfiles can be found in later in the [article](#a-little-more-about-bundler-and-gemfiles).

 # Creating Your First Website